Jackie Coogan and Father, John Coogan,

 Photo Credit: The Buffalo News - April 7, 1950

-The iconic (original) Shea's blade sign came down after 25 years of lighting up Main Street.
+This article shows the new blade sign being installed in 1950 after the original Shea's blade sign came down after 24 years of lighting up Main Street.
 It was a new era for Shea's Buffalo, now known as Loew's Buffalo.

 At the time this photo was taken, Laube's Old Spain (the future site of Shea's Smith Theatre) had moved in next door.
 That mural on the brick wall is still here today!